MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 ### Troubleshooting

 - All logs are located under `OutputFolder` specified in the *MultiplayerSettings.json* file.
 MockVmAgent creates a new folder each time it is started, with the timestamp as folder name.
 All game server logs emitted via GSDK are located within the GameLogs folder.
-If the game server in running in a container, there might be an additional level of directory hierarchy to sift through.
+If the game server is running in a container, there might be an additional level of directory hierarchy to sift through.
 - The GSDK writes debug logs to the GameLogs folder.
 These logs are located within the GameLogs folder along with the logs output by the game server.
 - Ensure firewalls (windows and other anti-virus) are configured to allow the traffic over the ports.
 - If you get an error similar to: `Docker API responded with status code=InternalServerError, response={"message":"failed to create endpoint <container_name> on network playfab: hnsCall failed in Win32: The specified port already exists".
 It is likely there is already a container running on the specified port.` This can happen if the MockVmAgent exits prematurely, Find the container that is running via the command `docker ps`, and then kill it using `docker kill <container_name>`.